 The Arizona Open Meeting Law A.R.S.
 33–1804 / Condo A.R.S.
 33–1248

-In 2011, the Arizona Open Meeting Law A.R.S.
+The Arizona Open Meeting Law A.R.S.
 33-1804 / Condo A.R.S.
-33-1248 was amended to add requirements and restrictions on committees.
+33-1248 added requirements and restrictions on committees.
 Regularly scheduled committee meetings must now follow the Arizona open meeting law which requires proper notice of the meeting, conducting a committee meeting as an open meeting and requiring an agenda at every meeting.

 In a community association, committees are a necessary aspect of the association, they are often used to help accomplish the many tasks required of the board of directors.
 Committees are a way to formally bring people, who may have expertise on a subject, together to share information, coordinate actions and possibly do research which is then taken to the board for consideration and action.
 Committees can widen viewpoints, help the board make decisions appropriate for the association and share some of the responsibilities required of the board of directors.